Taiteilija/op-kassa-for-woocommerce/README.md

 ```
 /wp-admin/admin.php?page=wc-settings&tab=kis
 ```
-On this settings tab, the user can activate OAuth connections required by OP-Kassa.
+On this settings tab, the user can activate OAuth connections required by OP Kassa.
 Merchant details are found on the page after the connections are created successfully.

 ### System Audit